AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 ## Request a quote

-Administrators can select a plan, such as Premium Essentials or Premium Essentials Plus, specify the number of seats required, and generate a downloadable RFQ form.
+Administrators can select a plan, such as Premium Essentials or Premium Essentials Plus, specify the number of seats required, and generate a downloadable Request for Quote form.
 Once completed, the form is sent to the Adobe Learning Manager sales team for processing.
-The RFQ process also allows Adobe to provide customized pricing based on the organization's needs, thereby unlocking access to the licensed content within the marketplace.
+The Request for Quote process also allows Adobe to provide customized pricing based on the organization's needs.

-To download the  (Request for Quote), follow these steps:
+To download the RFQ, follow these steps:

 1. Select the **[!UICONTROL Content Marketplace]** from the administrator homepage.